isomerpages/cris-scri-symposium/_programme/Pre Symposium HTA Workshop (28 & 29 July).md

 Biostatistics as well as Health Technology Assessment.</p>
 </li>
 <li>
-<p>Availability for this Pre-Symposium Workshop is limited to 30 pax and
+<p>Availability for this Pre-Symposium HTA Workshop is limited to 30 pax
-registration will close once capacity is reached.</p>
+and registration will close once capacity is reached.</p>
 <hr>
 <p></p>
 </li>
 </ul>
-<p>This workshop, titled A<strong>dvanced and Innovative Clinical Trial Designs</strong>,
-provides a comprehensive and practice-oriented introduction to the evolving landscape of clinical research methodology.
-With a specific focus on moving beyond traditional randomized controlled trials, this course explores advanced and adaptive strategies designed to improve trial efficiency, ethical standards, and statistical power.</p>
+<p>This workshop titled <strong>Evidence for Decisions: HTA Requirements and Applied HEE Methodology</strong>,
+provides comprehensive and practice-oriented introduction to Health Technology Assessment (HTA) and Health Economic Evaluation (HEE), with a specific focus on standards required by leading international agencies and Singapore Agency for Care Effectiveness (ACE), a Singapore's national HTA and clinical guidance agency.</p>
-<p>Designed as a pre-symposium short course for the <strong>Clinical Trial Symposium Singapore 2026</strong>,
+<p>Designed as a pre-symposium short course for the Clinical Trial Symposium
-the workshop aims to strengthen participants’ understanding of the entire research lifecycle from the logic of early-phase dose-finding to the intricacies of late-stage cluster and stepped-wedge designs.
-Participants will gain up-to-date insights into precision medicine trials and the integration of Artificial Intelligence (AI) in research.
-The curriculum is structured to bridge the gap between theoretical statistical concepts and practical application in real-world clinical settings.</p>
+Singapore 2026, the workshop aims to strengthen participants’ understanding of HTA requirements, introduce up-to-date applied HEE and modelling methodologies, and enhance hands-on skills in TreeAge and R programming language.
+It also offers deep insights into the economic evaluation of diagnostic tests and emerging genetic testing within precision medicine.</p>
 <p>The course is tailored for:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Clinical Researchers and Investigators seeking to expand their portfolio
+<p>Healthcare clinical researchers seeking to expand their research portfolio
-with more efficient, adaptive, or patient-centric trial designs.</p>
+into HEE/HTA studies.</p>
 </li>
 <li>
-<p>Biostatisticians and Data Scientists wishing to update their methodological
+<p>Health economists wishing to update their methodological skills or develop
-toolkit with a variety of techniques in sample size estimation, interim analysis, and AI applications.</p>
+expertise in modelling diagnostic tests.</p>
 </li>
 <li>
-<p>Pharmaceutical and Biotech Professionals engaged in drug development who
-need to optimize early-phase strategies (First-in-human, Phase I) and precision trial designs.</p>
+<p>Policy makers who want to appreciate how HTA informs health policy, program
+design, and resource allocation.</p>
 </li>
 <li>
-<p>Regulatory and Review Board Members who want to appreciate the scientific
-validity and ethical considerations of innovative, non-traditional trial designs.</p>
+<p>Market access professionals in the pharmaceutical and biotech sectors
+engaged in government funding, reimbursement, or subsidization processes.</p>
+<p></p>
 </li>
 </ul>
-<p>The workshop is best suited for individuals with basic knowledge of clinical
+<p>The workshop is best suited for individuals with basic knowledge of health
-trial principles, fundamental biostatistics, and an interest in the practical implementation of novel research methodologies.</p>
+economics, health outcomes research, real-world evidence, and foundational experience in economic modelling.</p>
 <p></p>
 <p></p>
 <p></p>